Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - Tokyo Ghoul

-If you like darker vibes, you’ll probably also enjoy genre-adjacent lists like horror anime with the creepiest monsters and anime about depression and mental health.
+If you like darker vibes, then you will probably also enjoy my lists of horror anime with the creepiest monsters and anime about depression and mental health.

-My take: If I’m recommending anime to someone who “just wants something fun,” shonen is usually my first stop.
+My take: If someone just wants something fun, shonen is my first stop every time.

-Shonen is often translated as “boys’ anime,” but that label undersells what it is.
-Shonen is basically the engine of mainstream anime: big stakes, big feelings, and protagonists who level up through pain, friendship, and stubbornness.
+Shonen is often translated as boys’ anime, but that undersells it.
+Really, it is the engine of mainstream anime: big stakes, big feelings, and protagonists who level up through pain, friendship, and stubbornness.
+And since the label follows the magazine rather than the mood, even something as dark as Attack on Titan counts as shonen.

 - Dragon Ball Z